ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/components.rst

     * ``fenced_process_fencing_reply()``, which calls either
-      ``request_peer_fencing()`` (to retry a failed operation, or try the next device in a topology is appropriate, which issues a new ``STONITH_OP_FENCE`` request, proceeding as before) or
+      ``request_peer_fencing()`` (to retry a failed operation, or try the next device in a topology if appropriate, which issues a new ``STONITH_OP_FENCE`` request, proceeding as before) or
       ``finalize_op()`` (if the operation is definitively failed or successful).